Midnight in the Garden of Good and Evil: Easy Mint Julep Recipe and More šŸ„šŸ„šŸ„1/2

 The most important party of the Savannah Christmas season ends with a bang!
 When affable host Jim Williams shoots a man to death.
 The party is over; the investigation begins.

-Although the film is ostensibly about a murder trail, it is really the parade of eccentrics that moves it along.
+Although the film is ostensibly about a murder trial, it is really the parade of eccentrics that moves it along.
 To name a fewā€¦

 We have a gentleman who takes an invisible dog for a walk each day, a defense lawyer who seems more interested in football than a murder trial, a local man always escorted by 3 horseflies and a bottle of poison he threatens to dump into the city water supply, and a voodoo queen who dispenses advice with a laugh halfway between joy and menace.